Ingan121/ModernActiveDesktop/README.md

 * Catppuccin Mocha
 * Windows 1-3 schemes
 * Windows 11 high contrast schemes
+* Three schemes found in the JSPaint source files
 * All Classic schemes feature unique window metrics and font settings
 * Can fetch system color schemes if the system plugin is being used
 * Also supports loading Windows *.theme files and an exported file of the "HKCU\Control Panel\Colors" registry key